 - Creative Director: So…we need to start over.

 And so it continues for a few more rounds — and this is for a simple web ad.
 The investment of time can’t possibly scale.
-Now let’s imagine a different scenario:
+Read more about why creatives go rogue.

 The marketer logs into the company’s AD-O-MATIC software, checks Facebook mobile and desktop, and searches for the car they want to feature in the foreground.
 Then they search for airport photos and constrain that to US airports.
 Finally they check the “personalization & testing” feature.
 Adomatic automatically generates 5,000 ad versions: 5 color option of the car, in front of all 100 largest US airports, with 10 different actors standing at the curb about to get in.